HappyFox applies conversational AI to support requests made via Slack

 Since COVID-19 vaccines are not expected to be widely distributed until the second half of 2021 at the earliest, a considerable number of employees are expected to be working from home for the next nine months or more.
 Even once people do return to the office, most will find it easier to rely on Slack or Microsoft Teams to communicate.
 And many people will likely working from home more often long after the pandemic recedes.

 The goal is to enable organizations to leverage AI to provide a better user experience for customers and employees alike.
-In most routine cases, customers and employees might not even be sure when their issues are being resolved by a machine or a human.
+In most routine cases, customers and employees might not even be sure whether their issues are being resolved by a machine or a human.
 Of course, the cost of providing that support should decline as conversational AI becomes more robust, but plenty of complex support issues will continue to require a more human touch for the foreseeable future.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: